-One Year Later: The Attack on the Bataclan Theater in Paris
+Attack on the Bataclan Theater in Paris: Looking Back

-For the last year, the Bataclan theater has stood silent.
-There have been no concerts hosted by the Parisian music venue, which had become famous for big shows by legendary artists – Metallica, the Police, Jeff Buckley and members of the Velvet Underground, among so many others.
-But now it is better-known for tragedy, as a site of one of the most horrific terrorist attacks in history.
+For almost a year, the Bataclan theater stood silent.
+There were no concerts hosted by the Parisian music venue, which had become famous for big shows by legendary artists like Metallica, the Police, Jeff Buckley and members of the Velvet Underground, among so many others.
+In 2015, however, the Bataclan suddenly became better known for tragedy, as a site of one of the most horrific terrorist attacks in history.

-It soon was revealed that all performing members of Eagles of Death Metal had made it safely out of the Bataclan.
-But some associates of the rock band weren’t as lucky.
-Nick Alexander, a veteran of the touring industry, was working the group’s merchandise table when he was killed.
-Record company employees Thomas Ayad, Marie Mosser and Manu Perez also were among the victims.
+All performing members of Eagles of Death Metal somehow made it safely out of the Bataclan.
+But some associates of the band weren’t as lucky.
+Nick Alexander, a veteran of the touring industry, was working the merchandise table when he was killed.
+Record company employees Thomas Ayad, Marie Mosser and Manu Perez were also among the victims.
 Eagles of Death Metal paid special tribute to those four people in a statement issued five days after the attacks.

 “Although bonded in grief with the victims, the fans, the families, the citizens of Paris, and all those affected by terrorism, we are proud to stand together, with our new family, now united by a common goal of love and compassion,” the band wrote.

-Dan Auerbach also shared his sadness for “merch guy” Alexander, who had also worked with the Black Keys on the blues-rock band’s European tours for the past decade.
+Dan Auerbach also shared his sadness for “merch guy” Alexander, who had worked the Black Keys’ European tours for the past decade.
 Auerbach was actually in Paris on that dreadful night, playing with his other band the Arcs at a venue only a few miles from the Bataclan.
-He expressed his survivor’s guilt.

 There was an outpouring of support from around the world, especially among the musicians who had performed at the Bataclan since the early ’70s, when it began to host rock shows.
 Meanwhile, bands cancelled concerts scheduled in Paris in the days after the attacks, out of respect for the lives lost.

-Motörhead postponed its upcoming Paris show (which would never happen, after the December death of frontman Lemmy Kilmister).
-Foo Fighters cancelled the last four days of their European tour.
-Deftones, who had been scheduled to play at the Bataclan the night after Eagles of Death Metal, also cancelled their shows, while revealing that some band members had left the venue shortly before the attacks began.
+The Foo Fighters called off the last four days of their European tour.
+The Deftones, who had been scheduled to play at the Bataclan the night after Eagles of Death Metal, also cancelled their shows, while revealing that some band members had left the venue shortly before the terrorists stormed in.

-U2 had been set to play a pair of big concerts in Paris the weekend of the events, including one show that was to be telecast on HBO.
-The Irish band postponed the gigs, instead arriving at the Bataclan to pay respects to the victims of this vicious event.
+Motörhead postponed an upcoming Paris show, and it ultimately was never rescheduled when frontman Lemmy Kilmister died the following December.
+U2 had been set to play a pair of big concerts in Paris, including one show that was to be telecast on HBO.
+They promptly postponed the gigs, and instead appeared outside the Bataclan to pay respects to the victims.

 Watch the Eagles of Death Metal and U2 Sing “People Have the Power”

-Eagles of Death Metal singer/guitarist Jesse Hughes became a media fixture after the Paris attacks, initially as a witness to the violence and then as a spokesman for the power of music over terror.
-As the months progressed, Hughes’s comments took an angrier turn.
+Eagles of Death Metal halted their tour as well, but singer/guitarist Jesse Hughes became a media fixture after the Paris attacks, initially as a witness to the violence and then as a spokesman for the power of music over terror.
+As the months progressed, however, Hughes’ comments took an angrier turn.
 When his band returned to Paris for a February concert specifically for the survivors of the Bataclan attacks, Hughes went on French TV and declared his support for more guns on the street.

 “Did your French gun control stop a single f—ing person from dying at the Bataclan?” he asked rhetorically on iTele.
 “I think the only thing that stopped it was some of the bravest men I’ve ever seen in my life charging head-first into the face of death with their firearms.”

-Hughes began delving into conspiracy theories, suggesting in another interview that a lack of security guards not only was to blame for the attack, but that he suspected that those guards were in league with the terrorist attackers.
-After the Bataclan owners called Hughes’s comments “grave and defamatory,” the singer apologized for his words.
+Hughes began delving into conspiracy theories, suggesting in another interview that a lack of security guards not only was to blame for the attack, but that he suspected that those guards were in league with the attackers.
+After the Bataclan owners called Hughes’ comments “grave and defamatory,” the singer offered an apology.

 Still, controversy continued to follow Hughes.
-After he claimed that he saw “Muslims celebrating in the street during the attack” and that citizens knew about the terrorists’ plans, a pair of French festivals cancelled summer appearances by Eagles of Death Metal.
-Actor/director Colin Hanks has been making a documentary about the band’s struggle in the aftermath of the attacks.
-Hanks has said his movie, which will air in February 2017 on HBO, will tackle some of Hughes’s contentious opinions.
+After he claimed that he saw “Muslims celebrating in the street during the attack” and that citizens knew about the terrorists’ plans, a pair of French festivals cancelled summer appearances by the Eagles of Death Metal.
+Director Colin Hanks was forced to deal with some of these contentious opinions in Nos Amis (Our Friends), a subsequent documentary about the band’s struggle in the aftermath.

-While Eagles of Death Metal tried to move on from the massacre – and France suffered more ISIL attacks – other musicians sought to do what they could to support the European country and its victims of terror.
-For instance, Josh Homme of Queens of the Stone Age (and EODM co-founder, although he wasn’t on tour with the band in Paris) began a charity drive for the victims.
-Metallica issued a 2003 concert recorded at the Bataclan for April’s Record Store Day, with proceeds going to Give to France.
+Other musicians sought to do what they could to support France and its victims of terror.
+For instance, Queens of the Stone Age‘s Josh Homme – a co-founder of Eagles of Death Metal who wasn’t on tour with the band in Paris – began a charity drive for the victims.
+Metallica issued a 2003 concert recorded at the Bataclan for the following Record Store Day, with proceeds going to Give to France.
 Many other artists donated funds from concerts to charities for victims and their families.

-“In reopening the Bataclan, we have two important tasks to reconcile,” Sting wrote.
+“In reopening the Bataclan, we have two important tasks to reconcile,” Sting said in an official statement.
 “First, to remember and honor those who lost their lives in the attack a year ago, and second, to celebrate the life and the music that this historic theater represents.
 In doing so, we hope to respect the memory as well as the life-affirming spirit of those who fell.
 We shall not forget them.”

-After a year of staying closed and quiet, the Bataclan will come alive once more, in an attempt to return to its former glory.
-It will not just begin hosting musical performances, but resume being a site known for beauty and artistry and fun and joy.
-In refusing to stand silent, the Bataclan will stand defiant against those who wish to terrorize the free world.
+After a year of solemn quietness, the Bataclan had come alive, transforming one more into a place known for beauty and artistry and fun and joy.
+In refusing to go dark, the Bataclan stands defiant against those who wish to terrorize the world.